Last updated May 28, 2019

 Prepping your Nexgrill 2-Burner Griddle for your first cook

 There are a couple more steps before you get cooking for the first time.
-The griddle top is cast iron, so it’s important to treat it well.
-If you nurture your cast iron, she’ll pay you back in delicious meals time and time again.
+The griddle top is hot rolled steel, so it’s important to treat it well.
+If you nurture your griddle, she’ll pay you back in delicious meals time and time again.

 This is the only time you’ll use soap.
 Grab the hose and a bucket of soapy water and rinse off the griddle.
 Towel dry it, and set it on top of the burners.

 This probably goes without saying, but be sure to attach the drip pan to the little slot under the spout.
 Don’t hang it over the griddle top…unless you want all your drippings all over your patio.

 The griddle comes pre-seasoned, but you’re going to want to put an extra coat of oil on it, since you just soaped it up.
 Just rub it down with a paper towel and long-handled tongs.

 How the Nexgrill 2-Burner Griddle works

 Before lighting your grill, try to put it on a level surface.
 It’s designed so that the grease will run toward the back.
 If its unlevel, your grease may pool in other areas of the griddle.

 This happened to me the first time I used the griddle, but it was okay, because it was a pool of bacon grease.
 Instead of having to add more oil to the griddle when it was time to cook the eggs, I just brushed the bacon grease onto the cook surface, giving them more flavor.

 The Nexgrill runs on propane gas that fuels two 19,000 BTU burners.
 I really appreciate the way they are semi-enclosed, because it protects the flame from wind.

 I tested the griddle in 22 mph winds, and the flame never went out, which has been a problem for me with other propane griddles.
 The Nexgrill engineers made their griddle virtually windproof.